 In flood hazard areas as established by Table R301.2(1), vents shall be located at or above the elevation required in Section R322.1 (flood hazard areas including A Zones) or R322.2 (coastal high-hazard areas including V Zones).

-The vent system serving each building drain shall have at least one vent pipe that extends to the outdoors.
+The vent system serving each building drain shall have not less than one vent pipe that extends to the outdoors.

 The required vent shall be a dry vent that connects to the building drain or an extension of a drain that connects to the building drain.
 Such vent shall not be an island fixture vent as permitted by Section P3112.